not plain; decorative or ornamented

 Staying after school with The Lone Granger became a badge of

-a punishment in which a student must stay at school after others have gone home
+a punishment in which a student must stay after school

 “This is not